-The development of the Native Vegetation Act in the early 1990s meant staff with skills in native vegetation planning and management were needed and the first dedicated Scientific Officer in the

-Green Triangle was appointed at this time.
-The Community Forestry Section was established in the mid 1990's to further develop expertise in this area and this section was renamed Conservation and Recreation in the mid 2000's.
-With the support of management a number of conservation planning officers and rangers have been employed since the mid - late 1990's to plan and implement a range of conservation, community engagement and recreation programs and projects including the development of native forest reserve management plans, large scale revegetation programs, the successful strategy to establish biodiversity corridors and the school education program.
+The development of the Native Vegetation Act in the early 1990s meant staff with skills in native vegetation planning and management were needed and the first dedicated Scientific Officer in the Green Triangle was appointed at this time.
+The Community Forestry Section was established in the mid 1990's to further develop expertise in this area.
+This section was renamed Conservation and Recreation in the mid 2000's and then Community Services in the late 2010's.
+With the support of management, a number of conservation planning officers and rangers have been employed since the mid - late 1990's to plan and implement a range of conservation, community engagement and recreation programs and projects.
+This included the development of native forest reserve management plans, large scale revegetation programs, and the successful strategy to establish biodiversity corridors and the school's biodiversity program.
 The achievements by staff involved in conservation, community engagement and recreational planning and management during this period are acknowledged and have been a significant factor in allowing ForestrySA to meet its Community Service Obligations and objectives under the Australian Forestry Standard.